mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) SetCoverPage(v string)
 ```

-SetCoverPage gets a reference to the given datadog.NullableString and assigns it to the CoverPage field.
+SetCoverPage gets a reference to the given common.NullableString and assigns it to the CoverPage field.

 <a name="ReportsData.SetCoverPageNil"></a>
 ### func \(\*ReportsData\) [SetCoverPageNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L308>)